Case Study

 The Expanding Scope of Healthcare Real Estate

-This growth is shaped by demographic shifts, aging populations, changing care delivery models and technology adoption across healthcare facilities.
+Growth in the healthcare real estate market is shaped by aging populations, care delivery changes and technology adoption.
 As healthcare providers expand or adjust their physical footprint, property tax exposure can become more complex.
+More properties, more specialized assets and more jurisdictions can create more room for assessment errors.

 Growing Market Demands